navjotts/baby-cry-detector/README.md

 3. Results
     * CNN with Transfer Learning from a resnet34 seems to be performing extremely good (with a CV split of 0.2)

+### TODOs
+1. Add continuous audio support - where the user presses the START button and leaves the app (on a device) - and the app can detect whenever the baby starts crying (we'll just run the current process every `'x'` seconds on repeat until stopped by the user)
+2. Integrate with Twilio API for an option to send a message to the user when a baby cry is detected
+3. Similar/Alternate to above, have a simple mobile app which could send out a notification when a baby cry is detected
+4. Improve the dataset with more different kinds of audio sounds that can confuse the model